Ludwig von Weltzien: Biography

-He came from the noble family von Weltzien and was the son of the Oldenburg Major Maximilian von Weltzien (* August 2, 1776; † April 21, 1852) and his wife Johanna née von Reiche (* March 31, 1789; † March 16, 1847), who was a sister of General Ludwig von Reiche.
+He came from the noble family von Weltzien and was the son of the Oldenburg Major Maximilian von Weltzien (born 2 August 1776; died 21 April 1852) and his wife Johanna née von Reiche (born 31 March 1789; died 16 March 1847), who was a sister of General Ludwig von Reiche.

-Weltzien attended the Mariengymnasium in Jever and joined the infantry regiment of the Grand Duchy of Oldenburg as a volunteer on June 21, 1829.
-He was promoted to second lieutenant on December 30, 1832, and attended the General War School in Berlin from 1834 to 1837.
+Weltzien attended the Mariengymnasium in Jever and joined the infantry regiment of the Grand Duchy of Oldenburg as a volunteer on 21 June 1829.
+He was promoted to second lieutenant on 30 December 1832, and attended the General War School in Berlin from 1834 to 1837.
 There he was a member of several state student associations, since 1836 of the Corps Vandalia Rostock and since 1837 of the Corps Hanseatia Rostock.
 In 1840 he was transferred to the staff of the Oldenburg-Hanseatic Brigade and in 1841 was promoted to premier lieutenant.

 In 1839 he joined the recently founded Literary and Sociable Association and took an active part in the then flourishing movement of moderation.
 In 1844 Weltzien also became a junior chamberlain and accompanied Grand Duke Augustus to the University of Leipzig from 1846 to 1848.
 In 1848 he served in the First Schleswig War as brigade adjutant and in 1849 as a captain in the staff of the Reserve Division.
 Weltzien fought in the prelude to the Battle of Dybbøl and was later awarded the Knight's Cross of the Wilhelmsorden.